L4w1i3t/Matsuda-Akai-Discord-Bot/README.md

   - I can tell you random jokes!
   - I can make and send random memes for you!
 Don't fault me if they don't make sense, I'm just a robot!
   - I can tell you what day of the week it is...for some reason!
   - I can create polls on Discord for you!
+(Although this feature got powercrept SUPER hard...)
   - I can tell you random fun facts!
   - I can take you to a random website to cure your boredom!
   - I can play games with you, such as: